IoT-LLM: a framework for enhancing Large Language Model reasoning from real-world sensor data: METHODS

-Existing literature on LLMs in IoT mainly regards LLM as a user interface or as coordinators in smart machines~\citep{li2023chatiot,cui2023llmind, du2023space}.
-However, in these studies, LLMs function as intermediaries and do not directly interpret IoT data to perform real-world tasks.
+However, in these studies, LLMs primarily serve an auxiliary role rather than directly interpreting IoT data to perform real-world tasks as a core component, which is the central focus of our work.
 Recent studies, such as Penetrative AI~\citep{xu-etal-2024-penetrative} and HarGPT~\citep{ji2024hargpt}, have begun integrating IoT data into LLMs for specific tasks, leveraging their inherent knowledge bases.
-Despite these advancements, the exploration of LLMs processing IoT data remains nascent.
+Despite these advances, the exploration of LLMs processing IoT data remains nascent.
 Penetrative AI converts IoT data into textual and numerical formats for basic tasks like R-peak identification in ECG data, heavily relying on manually crafted expert knowledge, which limits automation and scalability.
 Similarly, HarGPT processes raw IMU data to recognize human activities using a chain of thought technique but is restricted to this specific data type and task, not demonstrating the broader applicability of LLMs.
-While these studies offer initial insights into using LLMs in the IoT domain, they lack a comprehensive framework to fully leverage LLM capabilities or systematically benchmark current LLMs on IoT sensory tasks, which is the primary focus of our research.
+While these studies offer initial insights into using LLMs in the IoT domain, they lack a comprehensive framework to fully leverage LLM capabilities or systematically benchmark current LLMs on IoT sensory tasks, which is the gap our research aims to address.